 I discovered my passion for cycling at a very late age.
 I always enjoyed riding my bicycle starting from my boyhood: I rode for commute, I rode for enjoyment, I even raced a couple of times.
 But I started riding a road bike in my early 30s.
 Then I started watching cycling races and immediately fell in love with them.

-I watched some races including Tour de France 2008 edition, with little understanding what was going on actually.
+I watched some races including Tour de France 2008 edition, with little understanding of what was going on actually.
 In the early stages, I was even thinking Mark Cavendish was going to win the Tour.

 2010 was the same.
 The 2010 Giro d’Italia was great again (a lot of people were saying it was one of the greatest “Giri” in history, if not the greatest).
 And 2010 Tour?
-A soap opera between Contador and Schleck.
+A soap opera between Alberto Contador and Andy Schleck.
 Boring.